w4bo/markdown/README.md

 # Further information #

-For further information, consult the package documentation, which can be typeset by running the [LaTeXMK][LaTeXMK] tool on the `markdown.dtx` file (`latexmk -pdf markdown.dtx`).
+For further information, consult:

+1. the technical documentation, which can be typeset by running the [LaTeXMK][LaTeXMK] tool on the `markdown.dtx` file (`latexmk -pdf markdown.dtx`).
 [LaTeXMK][LaTeXMK] should be included in your TeX distribution.
-The typeset documentation will reside in the file `markdown.pdf`.
+The typeset documentation will reside in the file `markdown.pdf`, and
+2. the user manual, which can be produced by interpreting the `markdown.ins` file using a Unicode-aware TeX engine, such as XeTeX (`xetex markdown.ins`) or LuaTeX (`luatex markdown.ins`).
+The manual will reside in the file `markdown.md`.

  [LaTeXMK]: https://www.ctan.org/pkg/latexmk/